Content Update: February 2022.

 Influenza is transmitted usually by sneezing or coughing and via touching hands.
 The incubation period is typically 1 to 4 days.
 Viral replication in upper and lower respiratory tract epithelium leads to cell damage and respiratory symptoms.
 Most infections resolve within about a week, but viral pneumonia is one of the more common complications that can result in alveolar damage and hypoxemia.

 Patients with influenza typically present with an abrupt onset of fever and respiratory symptoms.
-Most cases are self-limited; however, some patients, particularly the elderly, the very young, and those with comorbid conditions, require hospitalization or die from complications of influenza.
-Additionally, influenza can lead to exacerbations of chronic medical conditions, such as congestive heart failure or chronic obstructive lung disease.
-Delirium ...
+Most cases are self-limited; however, some patients, particularly the elderly, the very young, and those with comorbid conditions, require hospitalization or die from complications of ...